 Make sure your pool heater is working properly by checking a few items.
-Your pool heater is likely performing its job if all of these parts are operating as planned.
+Your pool heater will likely perform its job if all of these parts operate as planned.

 - Check the machine’s lights and display to see if the electrical supply is fine.

 - Adjust the thermostat if necessary to provide enough gas flow, and visually check that the burner is igniting.

 - Remove any barriers to water flow from the pool filter and water inlets.